the Baba Bling exhibition is

 In Singapore, “Baba” means “Chinese man”, and by extension, also refers to the descendents of Chinese communities who settled in Southeast Asia as early as the 14th Century and who, over the centuries, integrated several aspects of Malay culture into their culture of origin.
-“Baba” also means the head of the family who’s integrated elements of European culture through parents and grandparents during colonial times.
+“Baba” also means the head of the family who has integrated elements of European culture through parents and grandparents during colonial times.

 The artefacts - furniture, beaded and embroidered textiles, porcelain, etc. – are inspired by the shapes, motifs and colours found in Chinese and Malay cultures and illustrate the Peranakan identity.
 Most date back to the end of the 19th or the beginning of the 20th century, a time of significant economic growth that brought great wealth to many Singapore Chinese families.
 It was then that the Peranakan communities reached their peak, which translated in part as an art de vivre revolving around the home, its most important display.

-the Peranakan's mixed culture
+The Peranakan's mixed culture

 For centuries, Southeast Asia was a commercial hub that attracted many traders.
 Some settled in the region and married local women.
 The Malay word “Peranakan” means “child of” or “born to” and refers to the children born into these mixed marriages.
 By extension, it also designates the various communities from ancient immigration to Southeast Asia who have integrated several aspects of Malay culture into their own.

 The Peranakan include several ethnicities of Indian and Chinese origin.
-The exhibition presents a collection like no other in the world, a collection of the Peranakan Museum that focuses on the Chinese and Malay Peranakans: the Baba, their largest group.
+The exhibition presents a collection like none other in the world, a collection of the Peranakan Museum that focuses on the Chinese and Malay Peranakans: the Baba, their largest group.
 After WWII, large homes occupied for generations by entire “Baba” families were sold and abandoned when individual apartments became the norm.
 This is when the Peranakan influence began to decline.